yvie97/DistKV/README.md

 ---

-**Note**: This is an educational implementation demonstrating distributed systems concepts.
-For production use, consider established solutions like Apache Cassandra, Amazon DynamoDB, or ScyllaDB.
+**Note**: This is a feature-complete implementation demonstrating distributed systems concepts with production-grade components.
+For enterprise production use, consider battle-tested solutions like Apache Cassandra, Amazon DynamoDB, or ScyllaDB.